 I study the history of the United States and specialize in the American West.
-My dissertation, Conquest on Paper: Archives and the American West, will explore how documentation shaped Western life and framed the construction of Western history.
+My dissertation, Conquest on Paper: Archives and the American West, explores how documentation shaped Western life and framed the construction of Western history.
 The project follows the North American West’s paper trail, from the documentary regimes of Europe’s invading empires to the administrative plunder and legal battles of Anglo-American conquest.
-It investigates two connected processes: how certain kinds of documents structured property and state power in the region, and how Anglo-American historians culled the pilfered record to theorize the American frontier experience.
-Ultimately, the dissertation hopes to investigate what was––and what could not be––captured by the rulers of colonial space and the chroniclers of regional history.
+It investigates two connected processes: how certain kinds of documents structured the colonization of the region, and then how antiquarians and scholars culled the pilfered record to theorize the American “frontier” experience.
+I show that key episodes in the history and historiography of the West—from property battles to pioneer hagiography to Frederick Jackson Turner’s “frontier thesis”—revolved around the lives of historical documents and their couriers.
+Ultimately, the dissertation hopes to investigate what was and what could not be captured by the rulers of colonial space and the chroniclers of regional history.

 I passed my general exams with distinction in three fields: U.S. History, 1787-1920 (Wilentz and Isenberg), The American West (Sandweiss), and Global Race, Indigeneity, and Colonialism (Lozano).